SSWConsulting/SSW.Rules.Content/rules/images-should-be-hosted-internally/rule.md

 The right way to do this is to copy the image locally and upload to your own server, so you have total control over the image.

-::: bad

 ```html
 <img src="https://some-external-url.com/images/open-extension.png" alt="Open extension">
 <dd>Figure: Open extension</dd>
 ```
+::: bad

-Figure: Bad example - using an external URL as image source.
+Figure: Bad example - Using an external URL as image source.
 The image can be edited or deleted and there is nothing you can do about it
 :::

-::: good

 ```html
 <img src="https://ssw.com.au/images/open-extension.png" alt="Open extension">
 <dd>Figure: Open extension</dd>
 ```
+::: good
 Figure: Good example - Image is hosted internally.
 You have control over the image
 :::

-**Note:**  For copyrighted images, it is important to always mention the source.
+**Note:** For copyrighted images, you should **always** mention the source.